ArmandDu/docker-webpack-config/README.md

 docker-compose up -d
 ```

+#### issues

+- /!\ currently server will not reload on code change this need to be fixed

-### Production (coming soon)
+### Production

 In production, you have to use the `docker-compse.production.yml` file, it will build the new docker images with production code
 ```Shell
 docker-compose -f docker-compose.production.yml up
 ```

+# TODO

+- Better production config
+        > currently production consist of mainly creating the minimized bundle and running a static server inside a docker process
+- fix issue with server-side reloading
+        > nodemon is not reloading the server when code changed
+- some automated testing
 # Resources

-This project was made using external projects:
+This project contains external resources:
-- modifications of this webpack starter: [react-webpack-babel](https://github.com/alicoding/react-webpack-babel)
+- react webpack config forked from: [react-webpack-babel](https://github.com/alicoding/react-webpack-babel)